ibexa/documentation-developer/docs/guide/shop_features/user_management.md

 # User management

-[[= product_name =]] by default adds the Shop users User Group, containing subgroups Business customers and Private customers.
+By default, [[= product_name =]] adds the Shop users User Group, which contains the Business customers and Private customers subgroups.

 These groups are assigned Roles that allow them to use the shop as customers.